epfl-lara/cs320/info/labs/amy-specification/AmySpec.md

 end Factorial
 ```

 Every program in Amy is contained in a module, also called `object`.
-A function is introduced with the keyword `fn`, and all its parameters and result type must be explicitly typed.
+A function is introduced with the keyword `def`, and all its parameters and result type must be explicitly typed.
 Amy supports conditional (or if-) expressions with obligatory brackets.
 Notice that conditionals are not statements, but return a value, in this case an `Int(32)`.

 In fact, there is no distinction between expressions and statements in Amy.
 Even expressions that are called only for their side-effects return a value of type `Unit`.